seraholaibi1/Hotel-Revenue-Analysis/README.md

 3. Power Bi  _ Creating Reports

 ### Data Cleaning and Preparation
-In the initial data preparation phase, we performed the following tasks;
+We performed the following tasks in sql
+1. Write queries inorder to joi tables.
+   Using Power Bi
 1. Changing data types
 2. Creating new columns
 3. Use of Dax and arriving at new measures.
 4. Write queries
+5. Visualize

  ### Exploratory Data Analysis
  EDA involved exploring the Hotels data to answer key questions such as;